 2015 Student College Enrollment

 Finding the right university is a daunting task, but it can be done.
-Take your time with the process, and be sure to be thorough in your inspections of different school’s facilities and The biggest mistake that students with disabilities can make in choosing a college or university to go to is to not consult with the school about their disability.
+Take your time with the process, and be sure to be thorough in your inspections of different school facilities.
+The biggest mistake that students with disabilities can make in choosing a college or university to go to is not consulting with the school about their disability.
 While this is a fully voluntary action, it’s highly recommended for students to disclose this information so that they can make a decision as to whether their needs will be met.
 By law, students are protected from discrimination based on their disabilities, so it’s in the student’s best interest to be open about their needs.

 Transitioning into college life is a rite of passage—a sign of independence and growing up.
 For many young adults, this means leaving home and doing things for themselves.
 For some students with disabilities, this is interpreted as a time to stand on their own and ignore the help available from schools.
 However, this independence can have a significant negative impact on their academic performance.
 A study by the National Center for Learning Disabilities showed that 94% of students with learning disabilities received some sort of help or accommodation while in high school, compared to 17% who received accommodation in college.
 Of those that never received help in college, a further 44% of students surveyed indicated that they thought some assistance would have been helpful.

-Many schools offer a traditional college experience complete with living on the dorms and going to classes, but in recent years distance learning has grown as a legitimate choice for students hoping for a university education.
-In fact, many top tier universities have some kind of distance learning or online program that makes it easier for students to attend class.
+Many schools offer a traditional college experience complete with living in the dorms and going to classes, but in recent years distance learning has grown as a legitimate choice for students hoping for university education.
+In fact, many top-tier universities have some kind of distance learning or online program that makes it easier for students to attend class.
 Some schools even have hybrid classrooms, requiring only digital attendance while students watch their professor’s lecture online.

 The moral of the story?